MariaMerkel/rdap-java/README.md

 # RDAP client library for Java

+This is the (to my knowledge) only comprehensive Java client library for RDAP, the successor of Whois.

+Right now, this library is still in development and not usable yet.
+It should be usable and complete soon (hopefully)!

 ## Bootstrapping and Redirectors
 This library supports bootstrapping via the IANA bootstrap registries as defined in RFC 9224, but a redirector (as defined in RFC 7480 Appendix C) can be used by setting it as the service URL when creating an RDAPClient instance.